A receptionist usually greets people before anyone else does.

 Chicago Community Health Clinic, IL | June 2023 – August 2024

-Why this resume for receptionist with no experience works?
+Why this sample resume for receptionist with no experience works?

-- Choose an easy-to-read font.
-Commonly used options include: Times New Roman, Georgia, Arial, Calibri, or Helvetica.
+- Choose a simple font.
+Classics like Times New Roman, Georgia, Arial, Calibri, or Helvetica work well.
+Skip playful styles like Comic Sans.

-- Stick with black or dark gray for text.
+- Stick with black or deep gray for your text.

 - Set standard 1-inch margins on all sides.
-Include adequate space between sections.
+Include adequate space between sections of your resume.

-- For entry-level positions, a one-page resume is usually sufficient.
+- For entry-level positions, a one-page resume is all you need.

 - Use strong, action-oriented verbs to demonstrate your achievements and skills.

-- Customize your document to match the job description by mirroring keywords.
+- Tailor your document to fit the job description - mirror their keywords in resume.

-- Keep sentences short and to the point.
+- Keep language crisp and to the point.
 Maintain a formal and respectful tone.

 - Always proofread your draft before submitting it.
 A typo or grammatical mistake can make a poor first impression.